-The DAM aims to strengthen the sustainable use of the coasts, seas and oceans through research, data management and digitalisation, coordination of the infrastructures and transfer.
+The DAM aims to strengthen the sustainable use of coasts, seas and oceans through research and transfer, data management and digitalisation, and by coordinating the infrastructures.
 To this end, the DAM is working together with its member institutions to develop solution-oriented knowledge and to communicate potential courses of action to politics, business and civil society.

 presents seas and oceans, marine research and points out the role of the German Marine Research Alliance:

 The DAM develops and coordinates solution-oriented research missions to investigate current, socially relevant issues and develop science-based decision-making options for the sustainable management of coasts, seas and oceans.
 The research missions are selected and carried out in consultation with stakeholders.
 Two topics have been selected for now: Protection and sustainable use of the oceans: Options, concepts and strategies and Marine carbon sinks: Contributing to climate protection.

 Kim Detloff, the Head of Marine Protection at NABU e.V., hopes that the DAM will provide “many opportunities for dialogue, participation, and pursuing common issues and research content.
 I also hope that the DAM will provide some coordination, that it will be used as a means of conducting a discourse within the scientific community, especially when it comes to marine geoengineering.”